-- limited to, use of over-the-top or frame ties to ground anchors.
-This requirement is in addition to applicable state and local anchoring requirements for resisting wind forces; - (d) Recreational vehicles placed on sites within zones A1-30, AH, and AE shall be either: - [1] Be on the site for fewer than 120 days; - [2] Be fully licensed and ready for highway use; or - [3] Meet all standards of section 60.3 (b) (1) of the National Flood Insurance Program Regulations (NFIPR) and the elevations and anchoring requirements for "Manufactured Homes" in paragraph (c) (6) of section 60.3 of the NFIPR. - (e) For all new construction and substantial improvements, fully enclosed areas below the lowest floor that are subject to flooding are permitted provided they meet the following requirements: - [1] The enclosed area is unfinished or flood resistant, usable solely for the parking of vehicles, building access or storage; - [2] The area is not a basement; and - [3] Shall be designed to automatically equalize hydrostatic flood forces on exterior walls by allowing for the entry and exit of floodwater.
+- (d) Recreational vehicles placed on sites within zones A1-30, AH, and AE shall be either: - [1] Be on the site for fewer than 120 days; - [2] Be fully licensed and ready for highway use; or

+[3] Meet all standards of section 60.3 (b) (1) of the National Flood Insurance Program Regulations (NFIPR) and the elevations and anchoring requirements for "Manufactured Homes" in paragraph (c) (6) of section 60.3 of the NFIPR.

+(e) For all new construction and substantial improvements, fully enclosed areas below the lowest floor that are subject to flooding are permitted provided they meet the following requirements:

+[1] The enclosed area is unfinished or flood resistant, usable solely for the parking of vehicles, building access or storage;

+[2] The area is not a basement; and

+[3] Shall be designed to automatically equalize hydrostatic flood forces on exterior walls by allowing for the entry and exit of floodwater.
 Designs for meeting this requirement must either be certified by a registered professional engineer or architect or must meet or exceed the following minimum criteria: A minimum of two openings having a total net area of not less than one square inch for every square foot of enclosed area subject to flooding shall be provided.
 The bottom of all openings shall be no higher than one foot above grade.
-Openings may be equipped with screens, louvers, or other coverings or devices provided that they permit the automatic entry and exit of floodwater. - (f) Proposed structures to be located on slopes in special flood hazard areas, zones AH and AO shall include adequate drainage paths to guide flood waters around and away from the proposed structures. - J. Variances and appeals: - (1) Any order, requirement, decision or determination of the Code Enforcement Officer made under this section may be appealed to the Zoning Board of Adjustment as set forth in RSA 676:5.
+Openings may be equipped with screens, louvers, or other coverings or devices provided that they permit the automatic entry and exit of floodwater.

+- (f) Proposed structures to be located on slopes in special flood hazard areas, zones AH and AO shall include adequate drainage paths to guide flood waters around and away from the proposed structures. - J. Variances and appeals: - (1) Any order, requirement, decision or determination of the Code Enforcement Officer made under this section may be appealed to the Zoning Board of Adjustment as set forth in RSA 676:5.

 - (2) If the applicant, upon appeal, requests a variance as authorized by RSA 674 33, I(b), the applicant shall have the burden of showing, in addition to the usual variance standards under state law, the following: - (a) That the variance will not result in increased flood heights, additional threats to public safety, or extraordinary public expense; - (b) That if the requested variance is for activity within a designated regulatory floodway, no increase in flood levels during the base flood discharge will result; and - (c) That the variance is the minimum necessary, considering the flood hazard, to afford relief. - (3) The Zoning Board of Adjustment shall notify the applicant in writing that: - (a) The issuance of a variance to construct below the base flood level will result in increased premium rates for flood insurance up to the maximum amount allowed by FEMA; and - (b) Such construction below the base flood level increases risks to life and property.
-Such notification shall be maintained with a record of all variance actions.

-(4) The Town shall:

-- (a) Maintain a record of all variance actions, including their justification for their issuance; and - (b) Report such variances issued in its annual or biennial report submitted to FEMA's Federal Insurance Administrator.
+Such notification shall be maintained with a record of all variance actions. - (4) The Town shall: - (a) Maintain a record of all variance actions, including their justification for their issuance; and - (b) Report such variances issued in its annual or biennial report submitted to FEMA's Federal Insurance Administrator.

-§ 143-70 Reserved.
+§ 143-70 Municipal Separate Storm Sewer System (MS4) District.

-Home Business (HB) Overlay District [Deleted 3-11-2008 Town Meeting by Amendment No. 1]
+[Adopted 3-9-2021 Town Meeting by Amendment No. 4]